History of the Chicago Cubs: 1947–1981: The dark ages

-New doctor of the cure is smiling Frank Frisch,

-Veteran of previous baseball transfusions who thinks,

-It's nice to have the fans with you.'

-Chicago has a great baseball tradition.

-The fans remember glorious yesterdays as they wait for brighter tomorrows.

-And eventually their Cubs will bite again!"Little did anyone realize how long "eventually" would turn out to be.
+Little did anyone realize how long "eventually" would turn out to be.
 After losing the 1945 World Series, the Cubs finished 82–71, good for third place in 1946, but did not enter post-season play.
 The following year, however, the Cubs slumped to 69–85 and sixth place.

 The Cubs would spend most of the next two decades buried deep in the bottom half of the National League.
 From 1947 to 1966, the Cubs only managed a .500 record twice.
 Many of those teams lost over 90 games, and in 1962 and 1966 they lost over 100.
 All this futility came despite the excellent play of shortstop Ernie Banks, who became known as "Mr. Cub".
 Finding help for Banks, however, turned out to be the team's downfall.
 Players such as Hank Sauer and Ralph Kiner found only temporary homes in Chicago during the early 1950s, and Phil Cavarretta's numbers tailed off late in his career.
 Incidentally, Cavarretta, who played 20 seasons for the Cubs and had been player/manager, was fired during spring training of 1954 after admitting the team was unlikely to finish above 5th place (they finished 7th).

 One of Wrigley's attempts to right the ship actually set the team further back.
 In December 1960, he announced the Cubs would no longer have a manager.
 Instead, an eight-member "College of Coaches" would run the club.
 The eight men would rotate all the way through the Cubs organization, so that every player from Class D (equivalent to today's Rookie Leagues) on up would learn a standard system of play.
 Each coach would serve as "head coach" of the Cubs during his tenure there.